Conditions That May Qualify for Social Security Disability

 Anxiety Disorder

 Anxiety disorders can affect people in many different ways.
-Nausea, headaches, stomach-aches, heart palpitations, and shortness of breath are common symptoms.
+Common symptoms include nausea, headaches, stomachaches, heart palpitations, and shortness of breath.
 Cases can cause as little as occasional nervousness or can be as extreme as some of the instances listed above.
 In any form, anxiety disorders can cause life-affecting psychological and physical damage.

 Agoraphobia

-Agoraphobia specifically causes anxiety in environments that are not familiar or which are thought to have no easy escape.
-Places like shopping malls, airports, or bridges are common areas for an agoraphobic attack, which are most likely to occur in wide-open spaces or social situations in which the person has no control.
+Agoraphobia specifically causes anxiety in environments that are not familiar or that are thought to have no easy escape.
+Places like shopping malls, airports, or bridges are common areas for an agoraphobic attack, which is most likely to occur in wide-open spaces or social situations in which the person has no control.

 Post Traumatic Stress Disorder (PTSD)

 PTSD, which is characterized by extreme emotional disturbance, may qualify for disability.
 You must have at least one detailed record of a mental episode caused by post-traumatic stress disorder in your medical records.
 What brings on symptoms, how long they last, and how frequently they occur should be well-documented.
-Your doctor should note whether or note he agrees that how you describe your mental state matches his opinion of it and the guidelines of being diagnosed with the disorder.
-Most importantly of all, your medical records must have a clear explanation of how the disorder has affected your daily life and your ability to function in a work environment.
+Your doctor should note whether or not he agrees that how you describe your mental state matches his opinion of it and the guidelines for being diagnosed with the disorder.
+Most importantly, your medical records must clearly explain how the disorder has affected your daily life and your ability to function in a work environment.

 Psychotic Disorders